-Humanistan is our artistic programme for 2019-2022.
-Nine new works provoke us to consider that the social and political systems that surround, and arguably are currently failing us, should not be allowed to define our experiences of ‘being human’.
+Humanistan was our artistic programme for 2019-2022.
+Nine new works provoked us to consider that the social and political systems that surround, and arguably are currently failing us, should not be allowed to define our experiences of ‘being human’.

 In November 2019, Birmingham-based artist and activist Amahra Spence wrote and performed Utopia at the Shop Front Theatre as the first of our Humanistan commissions.
 Set against the current backdrop of deportations and the hostile environment pursued by the Conservative government, Amahra’s solo piece told the story of three individuals each brought together to find support and belief in their collective power.

-Other artists commissioned in the programme are Marius Mates, Jamaal O’Driscoll, Marso Riviere, Katie Walters, Sharron Divine, Sarah Woods, Stephen Lightbown and Glenn Noble.
-Look out during 2021 for performance dates and further artist opportunities.
+Other artists commissioned in the programme were Marius Mates, Jamaal O’Driscoll, Marso Riviere, Katie Walters, Sarah Woods and Glenn Noble.

 HUMAN-ISTAN / HUMAN-COUNTRY